(Please hit the jump to recipe button above to head straight for the Vegan Vanilla Overnight Oats!)

 And so, that’s where I’ve been.
 Organizing, brainstorming, writing, scanning, transcribing.
 Writing, for me, is always this exhilarating and intoxicating adventure.
 Often, I have no idea what’s going to come out next or even where the words will lead me.
 But there’s always this one small problem: it’s this matter of living the rest of my life when one of these gigantic projects sweeps in.
 They are, literally, all I want to do.
 I could stay up all night (but I don’t) and I could dismiss all chores (but I don’t) and I could forgo all meals (but I definitely don’t).
 My brain is constantly whirring, constantly creating.
 I’m thoroughly energized, tapping directly into that Creative Source.

 But while I’d like to pretend that I’m superhuman, I’m not there yet.
 Because blog posts still need to be written, and meals still need to be made.
 Floors still need to be vacuumed, and family still needs my attention.
 And sleep?
 It still needs to be slept.

 So, I just think that if God wants to keep on planting these fabulous ideas, She should also simultaneously give me that magic wand that I crave so much.
-With just a twitch of the wrist the house could be kept in good order, and meals served hot and delicious on the table.
+With just a twitch of the wrist, the house could be kept in good order and meals served hot and delicious on the table.
 You know, with zero effort from me.
-But no matter how many times I ask, the answer is always no. So, while I write, we eat oats.
+But no matter how many times I ask, the answer is always no. So while I write, we eat oats.
 Lots of overnight oats.
 And hummus.
 Maybe I’ll share that one next week…if I can only find the time.